cncf/wg-serverless/workflow/spec/spec.md

 It is often the case that you want to group your workflows into small, **reusable** logical units that perform certain needed functionality.
-Even though you can use the Event state to call an externally deployed services (via function), at times there is a need to include/nest another serverless workflow (from classpath/local file system etc).
+Even though you can use the Event state to call an externally deployed services (via function), at times there is a need to include/inject another serverless workflow (from classpath/local file system etc, depending on the implementation logic).
 In that case you would use the SubFlow State.
 It also allows users to model their workflows with reusability and logical grouping in mind.

-This state allows you to include/nest a uniquely identified sub-workflow and start its execution.
+This state allows you to include/inject a uniquely identified sub-workflow and start its execution.
 Another use of this state is within [branches](#parallel-state-branch) of the [Parallel State](#Parallel-State).
 Instead of having to define all states in each branch, you could separate the branch states into individual sub-workflows and call the SubFlow state as a single state in each.